 Part-time CPT: Employment for 20 hours or less per week is considered part-time.
 Though there is no limitation upon the length of time for participation in part-time CPT, students must be simultaneously enrolled in classes full-time in order to maintain lawful F-1 status.

 Full-time CPT: Employment for more than 20 hours per week is considered full-time.
 Please be aware that 12 months or more of full-time CPT will invalidate eligibility for Optional Practical Training (OPT).
 During the academic year (fall and spring semesters), students must be simultaneously enrolled full-time in order to maintain lawful F-1 status.

 CPT is processed and authorized semester by semester.
 Contact International Student Services, Missouri Hall 232, for specific guidelines regarding CPT requests or to receive a copy of the college’s CPT policy.

 Optional Practical Training (OPT) is defined in the Federal Regulations as temporary employment directly related to a student’s field of study.
 During OPT, a student remains in F-1 status.
 The end result of the OPT request process is an Employment Authorization Document (EAD) issued by United States Citizenship and Immigrations Services (USCIS).

 To be eligible for OPT, students must meet the following criteria:

 - Full-time enrollment for one academic year prior to requesting OPT authorization

 The standard period of OPT eligibility is a maximum of 12 months.
 Students may apply for part-time OPT prior to the program completion date.
 Part-time OPT is deducted from the 12-month limit at 50 percent.
 Students in F-1 status may become eligible for an additional 12 months of OPT by completing a program at a higher educational level.

-Contact the International Center, Missouri Hall 232, for specific guidelines regarding OPT applications or to request a copy of the college’s OPT policy.
+Contact International Student Services, Missouri Hall 232, for specific guidelines regarding OPT applications or to request a copy of the college’s OPT policy.